pudly/schmopera-hugo/content/articles/chauvinism-cynicism-great-singing-cos-fan-tutte.md

 date = "2018-02-21T12:05:00-05:00"
 lastmod = "2018-03-04T16:44:00-05:00"
 publishDate = "2018-02-21T12:05:00-05:00"
-short_description = "The overt chauvinism and cynicism of this plot aside, what isn't made clear — and what inevitably proves difficult for any production of this opera — is what happens at the end once the wager is divulged and all has been revealed to the sisters.
+short_description = "The overt chauvinism and cynicism of this plot aside, what isn&#039;t made clear — and what inevitably proves difficult for any production of this opera — is what happens at the end once the wager is divulged and all has been revealed to the sisters.
 Do the original pairs simply reunite despite all that transpired?" slug = "chauvinism-cynicism-great-singing-cos-fan-tutte" title = "Chauvinism, cynicism, &amp; great singing: Così fan tutte"
 +++